cpratik1307/Hackmatrix_hackethon_2.0_Project/README.md

 ## <div align="center">Design a solution to improve the focus of students and enhance attention span while studying.</div>

-## Team Name:-
+## Team Name
-   -AkshayKumar
+   - AkshayKumar
-   -Pratik
+   - Pratik
-   -Rutwik
+   - Rutwik
-   -Prathamesh
+   - Prathamesh

 ## Description
 <div>StudyFocus is a study aid that helps students maintain focus and attention during learning activities.